Mononucleosis In Babies: Symptoms, Complication And Treatment

 • Monospot test or heterophile antibody test: This test helps identify the antibodies produced as a result of an EBV infection.
 Antibody analysis helps differentiate the cause of mononucleosis.
 Viruses other than EBV give negative results during heterophile antibody tests.

-Your doctor may also order some additional tests to diagnose mononucleosis.
+Your doctor may also order additional tests, such as liver function tests, to diagnose mononucleosis (11).
 Complications often require ECG or EEG tests, or cerebrospinal fluid analysis.

 protip_icon Quick fact